bneiluj/TheHumblePotato/README.md

-# The Humble Potato
+# 🥔 The Humble Potato 🥔

-The Thot Leader Dividend.
-BETTER YIELD THAN COMPOUND 💰 `http://compound.finance`
+The Thot Leader Dividend. 🤑

+💸 BETTER INTEREST THAN COMPOUND FINANCE 💰

 `The Humble Potato passes hands as thought leaders pass off the burden of paying for their thoughtlessness.`